syncfusion/blazor-docs/src/gantt/gantt-chart/time-line.md

----
-title: "Timeline"
-component: "Gantt Chart"
-description: "Learn about timeline modes and customizations in the Blazor Gantt Chart component."
----

 # Timeline

 In the Gantt Chart component, timeline is used to represent the project duration as individual cells with defined unit and formats.